FadedCantCode/Fabrica-RUNE/README.md

 logic and [`validate_linter.py`](reference-implementation/validate_linter.py) for the honesty check.
 Until you've run this against real data across multiple tasks and genomes, treat the linter's scores as an untested hypothesis, not a result.

+**First recorded data point (2026-06-16):** a 12-task run on `research.rune` comparing `groq` against `groq_large` (same provider, different model size — a temporary stand-in used while other free-tier backends were quota-blocked) produced a correlation of 0.719 between predicted risk and measured divergence.
+This is a positive signal, but it is *not* cross-provider evidence — see [`docs/roadmap.md`](docs/roadmap.md) Stage 1 for the full caveat and the pending real cross-provider run.

 ## Why